JJ/LAYover/README.md

 # LAYover

-LAYover is a Carpoolling-conect OpenSource API.
-That means, LAYover's aim is to provide an application program interface that let you find travels convinations in order to make long travels less expensive or to find alternatives to not available journeys.
+LAYover is a Carpoolling-connect OpenSource API.
+Its objective is to provide an application program interface (API) that lets you find trip combinations in order to make long travels less expensive or to find alternatives to legs of the journey that are not available.

 ```